mozilla-services/autograph/signer/mar/README.rst

 takes a MAR block already prepared for signature, calculate its digest (if `/sign/data`) and return the signature bytes to be inserted in the signature field.
 Because the signer needs to know which algorithm to use for signature, the signature algorithm can be specified in the signing request options.
+The acceptable value of the `sigalg` field can be found in `the constants of the MAR package`_.

+.. _`the constants of the MAR package`: https://godoc.org/go.mozilla.org/mar#pkg-constants

 .. code:: json